-I believe that 3 days is enough to conquer both Universal Studios & Islands of Adventure ‘IF’ you have the Universal Express Passes.
-If you do not have the express passes then you will want at least 4 days at the parks to be able to hit all of the popular attractions.
-Of course, this will grow once they open their Water Park this coming June (2017).
+I believe that 4 days is enough to conquer Universal Studios, Islands of Adventure, AND the NEW Volcano Bay Water Park.
+That is ‘IF’ you have the Universal Express Passes for the dry parks.
+If you do not have the express passes then you will want at least 5 days at the parks to be able to hit all of the popular attractions.
 But, again notice that you need one less night at a hotel when you have the Express Passes which are included in the price of your stay at the on-site properties that I mentioned above.
 Another reason why it is actually cheaper and much better to stay at one of the hotels on the property!

 5. When to Visit to Avoid Crowds

-There are two times a year where I feel like you can count on avoiding large crowds.
+Avoiding the crowds is my next big Universal Orlando Tip.
+There are two times a year where I feel like you can count on avoiding large crowds at the Universal Orland Resort.
 One is the entire month of September as everyone is back in school and either just visited over summer or is planning to visit over the holidays.